Biden delays Trump rule that weakened wild bird protections | Taiwan News | 2021/02/05

 U.S. wildlife officials have said the rule could mean more birds die, including those that land in oil pits or collide with power lines or other structures.
 But under Trump, the Interior Department sided with industry groups that had long sought to end criminal prosecutions of accidental but preventable bird deaths.

 While the new rule had been set to go into effect on Feb.
 8, The Associated Press obtained details of the delay ahead of an expected announcement Thursday.
-Interior Department officials said they were putting off the rule at Biden's direction and will open the issue to a 30-day public comment period.
+Interior Department officials said they were putting off the rule at Biden's direction and will reopen the issue to public comment.

 “The Migratory Bird Treaty Act is a bedrock environmental law critical to protecting migratory birds and restoring declining bird populations," Interior spokeswoman Melissa Schwartz said.
 “The Trump administration sought to overturn decades of bipartisan and international precedent in order to protect corporate polluters.”